 - Surface hazards (e.g., ruts in the pavement or potholes);

 - An uneven roadway surface

 - Parked or moving vehicles or bicycles

 - The lane is too narrow to permit a vehicle to safely overtake and pass a bicycle.

-- This condition may be the best explanation as to why cyclists have the right to use the whole lane while descending a curvy road or a narrow passage because, according to C.R.S.
+The final condition listed may be the best explanation as to why cyclists have the right to use the whole lane while descending a curvy road or a narrow passage because, according to C.R.S.
 42-4-1003, when another motor vehicle passes a bicycle, the vehicle must give the cyclist three (3) feet of separation between the right side of the vehicle, and this includes mirrors and trailers.